Eurasian Lynx (Lynx lynx)

 • Angara

 • angara Female, born 31 May 2000, arrived here October 5th from the San Diego Zoo.
-Handraised, born blind in her left eye, lived in the San Diego Zoo's petting area.
-We use her as a "PR" cat for visits with the public, such as photos at Twilight Tours.More Photos
+Handraised, born blind in her left eye.More Photos

 Video/sounds of our lynx